CNES/cars/docs/source/user_guide/3d_api.rst

 If you want to learn how to use it, go to the available `notebooks tutorials <https://github.com/CNES/cars/tree/master/tutorials>`_

-To ease the use, follow :ref:`docker` guide to be able to get the tutorials easily.
+To ease the use, follow :ref:`docker_guide` guide to be able to get the tutorials easily.